konecny-ondrej/gradle-keyring/README.md

 # Gradle Keyring plugin

+This plugin deals with 2 issues:
-This plugin saves the secrets used in your project into your system's keyring, so you don't have to have them stored in plaintext on your disk.
+1. It saves the secrets used in your project into your system's keyring, so you don't have to have them stored in plaintext on your disk.
 All thanks to the [java-keyring](https://github.com/javakeyring/java-keyring) library.

-Also, it allows you to have your secrets saved specifically for each project, instead of hijacking the whole user profile for one project by putting the secrets to `~/.gradle/gradle.properties`.
+2. Also, it allows you to have your secrets saved specifically for each project, instead of hijacking the whole user profile for one project by putting the secrets to `~/.gradle/gradle.properties`.

 > [!WARNING]
-> The plugin is only marginally better than having your secrets in plaintext,
+> Your secrets will only be encrypted _at rest_.
+>
-> because depending on your platform any Java program (Mac) or any program with
+> Depending on your platform any, Java program (Mac), or any program with
-> access to the keyring (Linux) can read your secrets.
+> access to the keyring (Linux), can read your secrets.

 ## Usage